-Participants must be placed into training positions on a no-cost basis if such positions are available through WIB, Department of Education, Veterans Administration and other providers, before additional training positions are developed.
+Participants must be placed into training positions on a no-cost basis if such positions are available through WIB, Department of Education, Veterans Administration and other providers, before additional training positions may be considered.

-Contract FSE&T staff may write contracts for individuals without DFA approval for an amount up to \$600.
-Individual contracts which exceed \$600 must be approved by DFA.
+The FSE&T Worker may write contracts for individuals without DFA approval for an amount not exceeding \$600.
+Individual contracts exceeding \$600 must be approved by DFA.

-Contract FSE&T uses the Training Agreement, WT-34.
+The FSE&T Worker uses the Training Agreement, DFA-TA-34.